-Having a good savings account like those on offer from TSB is an effortless way to keep your savings in one place, and perhaps earn a little extra on them, without the risk of investing into the stock market or into any start up businesses.
+Having a good savings account like those on offer from TSB is an effortless way to keep your savings in one place, and perhaps earn a little extra on them, without the risk of investing into a “stock picks service” or into any start up businesses

 The new year is a great time to run through your spending and see if there are any subscriptions you have that you no longer need, or if there are any little habits that are haemorrhaging money from your budget unnecessarily!